-STORY BEHIND THE ECONOMIC LYNCHING OF BLACK OWN PHARMACIES BUSINESSES BY THE DRUG ENFORCEMENT AGENCY (DEA) IN AMERICA
+STORY BEHIND THE ECONOMIC LYNCHING OF BLACK OWNED PHARMACY BUSINESSES BY THE DRUG ENFORCEMENT AGENCY (DEA) IN AMERICA

-HOW THIS DANGEROUS DECISION BASED ON BIAS EFFECTS ALL HEALTHCARE SPECIFICALLY BLACK FOLK IN AMERICA (WE ARE IN TROUBLE)
+HOW THIS DANGEROUS DECISION BASED UPON BIAS EFFECTS ALL HEALTHCARE (ESPECIALLY BLACK PROFESSIONALS IN AMERICA)

 UNITED STATES DEPARTMENT OF JUSTICE